daattali/beautiful-jekyll/index.md

 ### Bio

 <img style="float: right;" src="assets/calvin_headshot_randi_cropped_smaller.jpg">
 I am a PhD candidate in the Department of Government at The University of Texas at Austin.
 I study the politics of business, primarily at the international level; topics of particular interest include international economic law, taxation, public-private governance, and diplomacy.
-Some of my work has been published in International Organization, The Review of International Organizations, Business and Politics, and AEA: Papers and Proceedings.
+Some of my work has been published in _International Organization_, _The Review of International Organizations_, _Business and Politics_, and _AEA: Papers and Proceedings_.
 I received a BA in Political Science from Temple University in 2017.

 You can view my CV (updated December 2021) [here](assets/Thrall_CV_Dec6_2021.pdf).